-Where applicable all staff are expected to cover a locally agreed number of weekends/nights/on-call during a set period unless a flexible working arrangement has been agreed with the appropriate senior manager for which these shifts are exempt.
+Where applicable all staff are expected to cover a locally agreed number of weekends/nights/on-call during a set period.
+The only exemption is where a flexible working arrangement has been agreed with the appropriate senior manager and approved in writing by HR for a set period of time for which these shifts are exempt.